-Core Research Area Infection Research
+Core Research Area Inflammation, Infection and Immunity

 New pandemics like influenza, continental epidemics like Ebola, the threat of bioterrorism and the global rise in resistance to antibiotics are issues of great public concern.
 Climate change and the increase in the world’s population have also increased the significance of pathogens that attack plants.
 Extensive research into the numerous facets of infections and their spread is thus of utmost importance for both governments and science.